Rob-Payne-28/fun-with-git/README.md

     -   Resolve Merge conflicts
     -   Rewrite something about your partner's entry

-Repeat steps 3-4 untill the story is complete or you run out of time, whichever comes first
+Repeat steps 3-4 until the story is complete or you run out of time, whichever comes first

 **For more information use [Git tutorial on resolving conflicts](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/)**